I am so so sick of reading articles about how we parents are messing up our kids.

 Parents are tired because they are having to work too much for too little pay.

-Parents feel that they’re failing because they should be able to do it all and well because they’re told that they’re failing.
+Parents feel that they’re failing because they should be able to do it all.

 Parents may be inconsistent because they feel guilty that they’ve not seen their child all week.